Blog The Beginner’s Guide to Leasing Yo...

 Floor Load Capacity

-Weight the floor can support:
+Weight the floor can support, measured in pounds per square foot:

 • Standard warehouses: 125-150 psf